howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 </Instruction>

 That's all!
-Now you have resolvers for all our fields, and we can signup, login, identify the user as part of our GraphQL server!
+Now you have resolvers for all fields, and you can signup, login, identify the user as part of our GraphQL server!

 You should be able to run complex GraphQL queries, for example: